brikatee4/mentorship/README.md

 ## 1 on 1

 When you sign up as a mentor you'll identify a few key areas you're able to help in.
 We'll use these areas to match you up with members who are requesting a mentor.
-See *TBD* for more info
+When a memeber requests a mentor they'll be matched with one of our mentors.
+If you match the areas of interest for the mentee you'll be paired up and notified.

+Please refer to the [Mentor Guidebook](https://github.com/OperationCode/mentorship/blob/master/GUIDEBOOK.md) for more details on how to work with your mentee.

 ## Squads

-The squad system is a way for Operation Code members to be grouped with mentors in order to work towards a common goal.
+The squad framework is a way for Operation Code members to be grouped with mentors in order to work towards a common goal.
 As a mentor you can either lead or help support a squad.

 ### Starting A Squad

-To start a squad you will need to identify a few items first. *TODO: Create an airtables form?*
+To start a squad you will need to identify a few items first.
+*TODO: Create an airtables form?*

 At a minimum you will need:
 * A theme for the squad.
 This should be a finite, measurable goal the squad can work towards.